-A2 -development skills To convert Concepts Theory To process Signal Digital to The concept Practical for- Subject-specific skills for1-Read some research related to digital signal processing.
+A2 -development skills To convert Concepts Theory To process Signal Digital to The concept Practical for- Subject-specific skills for1-Read some research related to digital signal processing. for2- Visit some websites related to digital signal processing. for3- Reading some catalogs related to some practical devices for digital signal processing.

-A3 -Find points power And weakness For roads to treat Signal Digital for2- Visit some websites related to digital signal processing.
+A3 -Find points power And weakness For roads to treat Signal Digital